kevincfisher/Catscroll.js/README.md

 # Catscroll.js

 We all love cats, I mean who doesn't?
-No your browser can give you that sweet meow as your scroll
+Now your browser can give you that sweet meow as your scroll

 ### Setup: